One of the major downfalls of all action cameras such as GoPro is their inability to make great videos in low-light situations.

-We have listed our four favorite lights on the market, and why we think they would make great companions to your action camera.
+We have listed our favorite lights on the market, and why we think they would make great companions to your GoPro.

 The following lights all bring something unique to your GoPro and enhance its capabilities.

 - Key Features: High-powered LED.
 Wide Angle 500 Lumen Max.
 Completely waterproof.
 Three light modes.
 24-month warranty.

 - Dimensions: 2.95 x 1.65 x 2.75 inches

 The Suptig Diving Light is a great way to add some extra underwater functionality to your GoPro rig.
 This device, which is completely waterproof down to 147 feet, has 36 individual LEDs.
 That gives it a ton of power.
 It’s also fully dimmable, so you can adjust to your exact settings.

 Another reason this kicks off the list is the versatility.
 There are three different light modes: normal, flash, and power saving.
 That range allows you to mix and match your shots as you see fit.
 The rechargeable battery is powerful too.

 There’s a lot to like about what this light gives you, but it may not be bright enough for some.
 It does a good job for closer shots, but the beam can get lost if you’re trying to shoot far away.